Something that can often cause a headache for ecommerce retailers is calculating shipping rates.

 The software provides various shipping features including discounted shipping rates.
-And with the purchase of logistics start-up Deliverr in July 2023, users can expect more benefits in the future.
+And with the purchase of logistics start-up Deliverr, users now have more benefits than ever.
 For now, we’ve put together everything you need to know about Shopify Shipping rates and how you can make the most of them for your ecommerce store.

 Shopify Shipping is free to all Shopify users who have a monthly subscription; however, it can only be used by ecommerce stores that are distributing orders from within the US, Canada, or Australia.

 The great thing about Shopify Shipping is that it’s integrated into the Shopify platform, meaning you don’t need to rely on installing a third-party app.

 The website builder also provides you with real-time shipping rates, ensuring you don’t under- or over-estimate your shipping costs.

 You can also use the Shopify Shipping rates calculator to compare the prices of Shopify’s partner carriers (more on those later) for your specific items, allowing you to make an informed decision that will benefit your business.

 Whilst you can use your chosen carriers to dictate your shipping rates with Shopify Shipping, you can also set pre-determined shipping rates for every purchase: